All Products

 1. Log on to the Express Connect console.

-2. In the top navigation bar, select a region and click Virtual Border Routers (VBRs) in the left-side navigation pane.
+2. In the top navigation bar, select the region where the VBR resides and click Virtual Border Routers (VBRs) in the left-side navigation pane.

-3. On the Virtual Border Routers (VBRs) page, click the ID of the VBR that you want to manage.
+3. On the Virtual Border Routers (VBRs) page, click the ID of the VBR that you want to use.

 4. On the details page of the VBR, click the Routes tab and click Add Route.

-5. In the Add Route panel, configure the parameters and click OK.
-The following table describes the parameters.
+5. In the Add Route panel, configure the parameters by referring to the following table and click OK.

 Parameter